 A note about the media: As with all our artwork, we offer this piece in the medium or media we feel is best suited for its emotional connection.
 We generally find that most colors and details are most vividly conveyed through our Radiant finish.
 It's more brilliant and detailed than either acrylic or metal.

-Receive a 30% discount and free global shipping.
+Receive a 30% discount and free global shipping on your first purchase of a limited edition print.
 Use code: HR30